AnshMittal1811/Data_Science_Full_Specialization/README.md

 This specialization has a set of 18 courses which have been given in the following sequence below.

-- The Numpy Stack in Python
+- Numpy Stack in Python
 - Linear Regression in Python
 - Logistic Regression in Python
 - Supervised Machine Learning in Python